• Art magazine

 Opulence, decadence and luxury

-Sample and design language
+Pattern and form language

 Upholstery and home textiles were primarily velvet or shimmering, finely woven fabrics such as satin.
 Wallpapers with large patterns and floral motifs also became prominent in Art Deco.
-A dark shade of green was often used as a contrasting color to gold.
+A dark shade of green was frequently used as a contrasting color to gold.

 See a selection of distinctive, exceptional Art Deco interiors in the following video: